Kathy Jaloussis

 Practice description

-Individual Counselling and Psychotherapy
+Counselling and Psychotherapy for Adults

-I offer one-to-one support for a wide range of issues—these may stem from a recent or past experience, or a situation you're coming to terms with.
+I offer one-to-one support for a wide range of issues, which may stem from a recent or past experience, or a situation you're coming to terms with.
 You might be navigating challenges such as work-related stress, relationship difficulties, anxiety, depression, family concerns, or bullying, and feel that counselling can support you.

-Counselling for Young People
+Counselling for Teens/Young People

 A notice period of 48 hours is required to cancel sessions.